Josh Rojas Player Props: Diamondbacks vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff is 25th in MLB with a collective 7.8 strikeouts per nine innings.
+- The Nationals pitching staff ranks 25th in MLB with a collective 7.9 strikeouts per nine innings.

-- The Nationals' 4.32 team ERA ranks 13th across all MLB pitching staffs.
+- The Nationals' 4.42 team ERA ranks 16th among all MLB pitching staffs.

-- Nationals pitchers combine to rank 14th in baseball in home runs allowed (34 total, 1.1 per game).
+- The Nationals rank 14th in baseball in home runs given up (37 total, 1.1 per game).

-- The Nationals are sending Gray (2-4) out for his seventh start of the season.
-He is 2-4 with a 2.67 ERA and 31 strikeouts through 33 2/3 innings pitched.
+- Williams (1-1) takes the mound for the Nationals in his seventh start of the season.
+He's put together a 3.41 ERA in 31 2/3 innings pitched, with 21 strikeouts.

-- The righty's most recent appearance was on Sunday against the Pittsburgh Pirates, when he tossed six innings, surrendering one earned run while giving up three hits.
+- In his last time out on Tuesday, the right-hander went 5 1/3 scoreless innings against the Chicago Cubs while surrendering four hits.

+- The 31-year-old has a 3.41 ERA and 6 strikeouts per nine innings across six games this season, while giving up a batting average of .262 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.